 Amount of Education Required for Careers Related to Communication Disorders Sciences

-Some degrees associated with other communication disorders sciences and services may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with other communication disorders sciences and services require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.